 The vast majority of the Raigar live in the Indian state of Rajastan.
 A few also live in Punjab and Karnataka.

-The lives of the Raigar, like all Scheduled castes, is difficult.
+The lives of the Raigar is difficult.
 It is a struggle to put enough food on the table for their families.
 They are shunned by upper caste Hindus and must live in rural villages in their own sections.
 Many of these villages lack access to clean water, indoors plumbing and electricity, things that westerners take for granted.

 The Raigar have their own priests and shrines because Brahmins will not help them.
 The Raigar are frequently denied entrance to Hindu temples by other Hindus.